jguhlin/ODG/README.md

 ## Usage

-Download and run appropriate programs to create the output.
 Please see the documentation to see what types of files are necessary.

 ### File Formats
 File formats and attributes within are the most important factor in taking flat 2-dimensional files and generating a connected graph database.
 The manual details this, although you may take a look at the example files if you have additional questions.
 With ODG we have striven to make it flexible and work with the output of several programs.
 Many output files (especailly GFF and FASTA) can be converted to work with ODG relatively easily, as it is usually renaming a field.
 Many programs can do this, including *nano* on Linux and Mac OS X, and [Notepad2](http://www.flos-freeware.ch/notepad2.html) on Windows, although any text editor with Find/Replace functionality can work.
 Window's own "notepad" can work although it often struggles to open larger text files, such as GFF or FASTA files.